Wumbobfuscation/Wumbobfuscation/README.md

 		}
 	}
 ```

+`// TODO: Check whether the RVA is forwarded to an external library function`

 To determine the desired process, the function takes the required DLL `hMod` and the process name `sProcName` as arguments: